-If you decide to keep using Jetpack then we highly recommend that you go through any modules you don’t need and disable them.
+If you decide to keep using Jetpack then I highly recommend that you go through any modules you don’t need and disable them.
 A Jetpack badly configured can turn out badly for your site.

 If speed is a major concern for you, then your best option would be to use the trio combination of one of the caching plugins I recommended above + Cloudflare + Asset CleanUp (to disable unneeded modules in specific pages).

-Finally, we would like to add that Jetpack can be a good choice for small blogs, but later on, in the long term as the site keeps on growing and scaling and you wish to take it to the next level, then it will be a good time to consider using alternative plugins for your site.
+Finally, I would like to add that Jetpack can be a good choice for small blogs, but later on, in the long term as the site keeps on growing and scaling and you wish to take it to the next level, then it will be a good time to consider using alternative plugins for your site.

-We hope our article has provided you with a better insight into Jetpack, if you have any questions on the topic, do let us know in the comment section, we would be happy to hear from you!
+I hope my article has provided you with a better insight into Jetpack, if you have any questions on the topic, do let us know in the comment section, I would be happy to hear from you!

 FREQUENTLY ASKED QUESTIONS